Ziphty/Analysis-of-global-happiness-2019/README.md

             Analysis of global happiness in 2019

-This analysis examines the following questions:
+The analysis examines the following questions:
 1. What is important for being happy?
 2. How is happiness distributed in the world?
 3. How good is the Happiness-score predictable by its features?